Structure of Kerr black hole spacetimes in Weyl conformal gravity: CG Kerr geometry

 From this, we find that ergoregions $(\mathrm{E})$, where $g_{tt} > 0$, would have $\Delta^{\mathcal{E}} < 0$.
 Meanwhile, non-ergoregions $(\mathrm{N})$, where $g_{tt} < 0$, would have $\Delta^{\mathcal{E}} > 0$.

-As a quartic with real coefficients, we may have four, two, or no real roots.
+As a quartic with real coefficients, \eqref{eq:rescaled ergo} has four, two, or no real roots.
 Similar to GR, the CG Kerr solution possesses a ring singularity at $(r, \theta) = \left(0, \frac{\uppi}{2}\right)$.
 While real roots of $\Delta^{\mathcal{E}}$ may be found for $r < 0$, we confine our work to discussions of features found for $r \geq 0$.
-For the most part, only three ergosurfaces are found for $r \geq 0$.
+A maximum of three ergosurfaces are found for $r \geq 0$.

 Clearly, $\Delta^{\mathcal{E}}$ does not depend on spin $a$.
 There is also always a root and, therefore, an ergosurface $\mathcal{E}_0$, coincident with the ring singularity at $r = r^{\mathcal{E}}_0 = 0$.
 However, the interpretation of this ring singularity may deviate from that in GR, as it is argued that physical singularities may not exist in CG, due to conformal invariance.
-We refer the reader to the discussion in \cite{Bambikerrsing}.
+We refer the reader to the discussion in~\cite{Bambikerrsing}.